remy/ama-n/README.md

 - Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.
 - Be civil and polite :)
+- Except that your question will languish in the land of unread...

 ### Links